 The same thinking applies to Nike and its slogan for the Kaepernick ad: “Believe in something.
 Even if it means sacrificing everything.”
 Certainly, it alienated some older and more conservative viewers.
 But according to the marketing agency Crimson Hexagon, only 25 percent of people who discuss Nike online are over 35.
 Like Gillette, Nike is counting on its younger demographic.

 For a socially conscious ad to be effective, Ali said, it must get three things right: It must accurately represent its intended audience, clearly acknowledge the issue presented, and feel authentic.
 The Pepsi ad missed in each of these areas; Gillette seems to have hit them all.

-“I think it’s a very compelling and moving work,” said Catherine Copley, an instructor in Georgetown’s graduate program in Integrated Marketing Communications (IMC), when asked about Gillette’s ad.
+“I think it’s a very compelling and moving work,” said Catherine Copley, an instructor in Georgetown’s Master's in Integrated Marketing Communications (IMC) program, when asked about Gillette’s ad.
 “Taking stands on such polarizing issues can be disruptive and effective.
 I like the strategic move.”